Islam and association football: Ramadan

-In 2010 Iranian player Ali Karimi was sacked by his Tehran-based club Steel Azin for breaking the fast during Ramadan.
+In 2010, Iranian player Ali Karimi was sacked by his Tehran-based club Steel Azin for breaking the fast during Ramadan.
 Karimi was seen drinking water during a training session; he denied any insult and was reinstated by the club after agreeing to pay a $40,000 fine.
-In 2011 the debilitating effect on the fitness of players was noted in connection with Newcastle United player Demba Ba.
+In 2011, the debilitating effect on the fitness of players was noted in connection with Newcastle United player Demba Ba.
 Described as "drained and lethargic" due to fasting during Ramadan, he scored three goals in just over thirty minutes in a 3–1 win against Blackburn Rovers in his first match after Ramadan.

 Football players performing at the highest level still conform to fasting despite higher risks of injuries.
 During Ramadan in 2019, AFC Ajax players Hakim Ziyech and Noussair Mazroui entered the 2nd leg of UEFA Champions League Semi Final against Tottenham Hotspurs while fasting, only to break it 24 minutes into the match after the sun was fully set.
 The duo was captured drinking power gel and water on the pitch.

-In 2018 FIFA World Cup, Mouez Hassan, the Tunisian Goalkeeper took advantage of the FIFA rule that mandates the game to be paused when the goalkeeper gets injured.
+In the 2018 FIFA World Cup, Mouez Hassan, the Tunisian goalkeeper took advantage of the FIFA rule that mandates the game to be paused when the goalkeeper gets injured.
 During the games against Portugal and Turkey, Hassan tactically collapsed immediately after sunset in order to give his teammates a chance to break their fast, who feasted on dates and ion drinks.
 The strategy turned out to be successful, as Tunisia managed to tie 2–2 in both games, against higher FIFA ranked teams.

 Not all Islam-based countries conformed to fasting in the World Cup.
 The majority of Saudi Arabian players, who were to play Russia in the opening fixture, opted to postpone their religious commitment until after the tournament, understanding the hardships they faced such as experiencing 18 hours of daylight in Russia.
 They were given authorization by the Saudi authorities, who issued abstention permits.

 In April 2021, Leicester City player Wesley Fofana broke his fast on the pitch during a Premier League match.

+Major League Soccer introduced a "sustenance break" in the 2023 season specifically for iftar.
+The break was indicated by the referee as a stoppage in play after sundown and treated as a hydration break.

+In March 2025, during Ramadan, Dango Ouattara said that his faith came before football.